 You are also welcome to contact any member of the CCS graduate faculty, listed below alphabetically.
-CCS students regularly work with and take seminars from our stellar composition faculty, whose names you will also find below.
+CCS students regularly work with and take seminars from our stellar Composition and Computer Technologies (CCT) faculty, whose names you will also find below.
 We look forward to receiving your application.